thanos-io/thanos/docs/components/query.md

                                  stripped prefix value in X-Forwarded-Prefix
                                  header.
 This allows thanos UI to be served on a sub-path.
-      --query.timeout=2m         Maximum time to process query by query node.
+      --query.timeout=2m         Maximum time to process query by querier.
       --query.max-concurrent=20  Maximum number of queries processed
-                                 concurrently by query node.
+                                 concurrently by querier.
       --query.replica-label=QUERY.REPLICA-LABEL ...
                                  Labels to treat as a replica indicator along which data is deduplicated.
 Still you will be